neo-project/docs/docs/en-us/basic/governance.md

 ### Consensus Nodes

-Amongst the 21 committee members, the top voted seven committee members will also serve as consensus nodes to promote transaction activity and optimize the Neo blockchain’s security.
+Amongst the 21 committee members, the top voted seven committee members also serve as consensus nodes to promote transaction activity and optimize the Neo blockchain’s security.
 They have the authority to initiate new block proposals and generate blocks.

+Similar to committee members, consensus nodes are refreshed every 21 blocks.

 ## Incentives